neulab/explainaboard_web/README.md

     1. Install `python` version >= 3.9.7 and create a venv or conda environment for this project
        - Official documents of connexion says `3.6` but tested on `3.9.7` seems to work fine.
     2. `pip install -r backend/src/gen/requirements.txt`
-      - **Caveat**: currently, we don't have a CI for SDK releases so the SDK is installed from its GitHub repo.
-When running pip install, it won't resolve the SDK dependencies automatically.
-Please manually install all packages for the SDK ([link](https://github.com/ExpressAI/ExplainaBoard/blob/main/requirements.txt)) and run `pip install -r backend/src/gen/requirements.txt` again.
-We'll fix this in the future.
     3. Create `backend/src/impl/.env` to store all environment variables.
 An example has been provided in `.env.example`.
 5. Launch explainaboard
     1. Run `npm run start` to start the frontend and backend server concurrently.